 For girls who are already Girl Scouts, a "bridging" (or bridging ceremony) is a ceremony honoring and celebrating their graduation to the next Girl Scout level.
 Think Daisy to Brownie, Brownie to Junior, Junior to Cadette, Cadette to Senior, Senior to Ambassador, and even Ambassador to Adult!
 This progression marks important milestones in each girl's journey through Girl Scouting and should be celebrated by the troop, family, and close friends.
-When it's time to bridge to Juniors be sure to check out our Short and Snappy Training for Bridging.
-But for now, check out the bridging badges for BR to JR below.
+We've included bridging information below.
+When you are ready to bridge check out our Short and Snappy Training focused on bridging!
+Below you can see the JR to CA bridging award!